Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 #.
 Reduce the technical debt
 #.
 Benefit from security improvements

-With every new version of Odoo comes a bunch of changes.
-All these changes can impact modules on which customization have been developed, which is the reason they need to be adapted.
-This is why upgrading a database that contains custom modules requires additional steps compared to a standard upgrade of an Odoo database, since the source code of the custom modules must be upgraded as well.
+With every new version of Odoo, changes are introduced.
+These changes can have an impact modules on which customization have been developed.
+This is the reason why upgrading a database that contains custom modules requires additional steps in order to upgrade their source code.

 These are the steps to follow to upgrade customized databases: